Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: 2D winding number in real space

 \section{2D winding number in real space}

 As we observed a discrepancy between the quadrupole moment and the presence of corner states when $t_\mathrm{v}<t_\mathrm{c}^{\rm{trilayer}}$, in the trilayer case ('topological-trivial-topological' structure), we need to calculate another topological invariant to discuss its topological phase in detail.
-We choose the MCN as the additional invariant, which is capable of accurately evaluating the topological phases of $\mathbb{Z}$-class chiral-symmetric higher-order topological systems, as recently introduced by \cite{Benalcazar2022}.
-The MCNs are analogous to the 2D winding number in real space, based on the work described in Ref.\cite{Lin2021}.
+We choose the MCN as the additional invariant, which is capable of accurately evaluating the topological phases of $\mathbb{Z}$-class chiral-symmetric HOTI systems, as recently introduced by \cite{Benalcazar2022}.
+The MCNs are analogous to the 2D winding number in real space, as established in \cite{Lin2021} and recently extended in \cite{Lin2024}.
 This development is especially crucial in situations where existing theoretical frameworks, such as the nested Wilson loop, may erroneously categorize certain phases as trivial.
 The MCN provides an innovative approach for analyzing these systems.
 Notably, the value of MCN directly correlates with the number of degenerate zero-energy corner states present in a finite system, thereby offering a more precise invariant for examining these unique topological states.
 In this study, we use the MCNs to identify the topological phases of both BBH bilayer and trilayer systems in their chiral-symmetric forms.
 This is particularly relevant in cases where the conventional nested Wilson approach inaccurately classified the phase as trivial, despite the presence of zero-energy corner states.

-To compute the topological invariant for BBH bilayer system, we modify the Hamiltonian in its chiral-symmetric form for its finite-size system as follows:
+To compute the topological invariant for the BBH bilayer system, we modify the Hamiltonian in its chiral-symmetric form for its finite-size system as follows: